petershin/liferay-learn/docs/liferay-cloud/latest/en/support-and-troubleshooting/troubleshooting/configuring-cross-region-disaster-recovery.md

 Because the webserver service redirected all traffic to the DR environment during the incident, these settings must be updated again so that all traffic is redirected back to the original Production environment.

-1. Navigate to _Services_ on the left menu.
+1. Navigate to *Services* on the left menu.

-1. Click on _webserver_ in the list of Services.
+1. Click on *webserver* in the list of Services.

-1. Click the _Custom Domains_ tab.
+1. Click the *Custom Domains* tab.

    ![Remove the custom domain from the DR environment.](./configuring-cross-region-disaster-recovery/images/10.png)

 1. Remove the custom domain from the DR environment.

-    ```{warning}
+   !!! warning
        Removing the custom domain creates downtime until your Production environment is receiving traffic again.
-    ```

 1. Update the DNS records and add the custom domain back to the Production environment.
 For more information, see [Custom Domains](../../configuring-the-cloud-network/custom-domains.md).

-1. Click _Update Custom Domain_.
+1. Click *Update Custom Domain*.

 Traffic should now be directed back to the original Production environment.
 If you do not use automatically scheduled database restores to your DR environment, the disaster recovery process is complete.